-Junior specifically, relied on his family when he first came to the United States.
-As a new arrival in this country, he did not find a job right away.
-He stayed with a relative temporarily.
-Junior was able to find a job as a dishwasher at Carmine’s restaurant in New York City.
-For Junior his family taught him the importance of hard work and sacrifice.
-These two character strengths helped him to do well in his job and in college.
-He asserts:
+Junior specifically depend upon his family when he first arrived in the U.S. As a new arrival, he could not find a job immediately and lived temporarily with a relative.
+Junior was able to find a job as a dishwasher at a New York restaurant later.
+For Junior, his family taught him the significance of hard work and sacrifice.
+Evidently, these two characteristics helped him do well at his job and college, as asserted by him:

 I am a person that when I start working in a new job, I like to focus on my work and do things right.
 At the restaurant, they noticed that I was doing my job well, and they promoted me.
 In college I also try my best to do well.

-The participants in this study reported that they had one or more significant others who motivated and inspired them to attend college and to do well in college.
-They also reported that they could not have finished college without the support of a family member.
-For Ingres, having her cousin work at Bronx Community College helped her to overcome barriers and achieve academic success.
-She says:
+Further, the present study’s participants report that they had one or more significant others who motivated them to go to college and do well.
+They also said they would not have finished college without a family member’s support.
+For Ingris, having a cousin working at Bronx Community College helped her manage barriers and be academically successful.
+She said the follwing:

 When I arrived in the U.S., I met my oldest cousin Shirley.
 She is my role model.
 She overcame obstacles and became successful.
 She motivates me.
 I first thank God and then her for what I have achieved.

-Ingris’s cousin worked at the college and offered her a part- time job when she started as a freshman.
-According to Ingres, her cousin helped her overcome the language barrier that she experienced when she arrived in this country.
-Prior to enrolling at Bronx Community College, Ingres attended the Language Immersion Program, an intensive English language program designed to prepare English language learners for college level work.
-Ingres reported that she made great progress in improving her English skills at the Language Immersion Program.
-However, when she registered as a freshman at Bronx Community College she was placed in an English as a second language course.
-Although she had made significant progress while at the Language Immersion Program, she was not proficient in English.
-Ingres encountered language barriers when she enrolled at Bronx Community College.
-She did not know enough English.
-She adds:
+Ingris’ cousin worked at the college and offered her a part-time job when she was a freshman.
+According to her, the cousin helped her face the language barriers in the U.S. Before enrolling at Bronx Community College, Ingris had attended the Language Immersion Program, an intensive English language program that prepares learners for college-level work.
+Ingris reported that she made progress in improving her English skills at the program.
+However, when she registered as a freshman at Bronx Community College, she was placed in an English-as-a-second-language course.
+Although she had made progress at the Language Immersion Program, she was still not proficient in English.
+Ingris faced challenges at Bronx Community College.
+She did not know enough English, she claimed, adding the following:

 When I started, I did not know enough English.
 When I started working with my cousin as an assistant at registration, she encouraged me to talk to people in English.
 I was very afraid.
 She would pronounce all the words in the sentence that I had to say and I would repeat them with her.
 I lost the fear of speaking English.

-For Ingris, the emotional support she received from her cousin at Bronx Community College motivated her to improve her English proficiency.
-It is important to provide a supportive and enriching experience for English language learners.
-The emotional support provided by Ingris’s cousin was a crucial component which facilitated the transition to college life for Ingres and contributed to her academic success at Bronx Community college.
+For Ingris, the emotional support provided by her cousin motivated her to improve.
+It is thus important that a student has support and an enriching experience while learning English.
+The emotional support by Ingris’ cousin was a crucial aspect that facilitated the transition to college life for Ingris, contributing into academic success at Bronx Community College.

 Forming Connections with Faculty and Staff

-The two participants in this qualitative study reported the important contribution of faculty and staff in their success at Bronx community college.
-The college experience for many English language learners can be very stressful.
-Many students are not able to adjust to college life and are often marginalized.
-Helping English language learners to establish connections with faculty and staff can provide a sense of emotional security and facilitate the adjustment process.
+Both the participants in the current qualitative study reported the importance of supportive faculty and staff in their success at Bronx Community College.
+College for most English learners is a stressful experience.
+Many students are unable to adapt to the college life and often feel overlooked.
+Helping such learners to make connections with the faculty and staff can extend them emotional security and allow for a smoother adjustment.

-Junior established a supportive relationship with his counselor at Bronx Community College.
-His counselor assisted him in enrolling in the Language Immersion Program and motivated and inspired him to persevere despite facing financial and psychosocial challenges.
-Junior also enrolled in a freshman success seminar, taught by his counselor.
-In this class he learned how to manage his time in college, how to study effective, and how to manage life’s stresses.
-The course provided a foundation that helped Junior acclimate to college life.
-His counselor also advised Junior every semester to ensure that he registered for the right courses in his major.
+Junior said he had support from his counselor at Bronx Community College who helped him enroll at the Language Immersion Program and pushed him to work through the financial and psychosocial challenges.
+The participant also signed up for the counselor’s freshman success seminar.
+In this class, he was taught how to manage his time in college, study effectively, and handle stresses of general life.
+The course gave him a strong base, which further helped Junior adapt well to college life.
+The counselor also guided Junior each semester, ensuring that he registers for courses that suit his major.

 I am very grateful for all the help my faculty advisor gave me.
 He was always there when I needed him.
 He motivated me when I was feeling down.
 I could have not achieved my academic goal without him.
 He was extremely helpful.
 He also helped me get into the radiologic Program.
 I will forever be grateful to him.

-Having supportive faculty is extremely important for retaining minority students.
-To facilitate the student-faculty relationship it is best to have faculty members who are also from the same culture as the students.
-The percentage on minority faculty is relatively low nationwide when compared to the Anglo faculty population.
-Institutions of higher education need to do a better job at recruiting and retaining faculty of color.
+Thus, the presence of encouraging faculty members is extremely important in retaining minority students at college.
+To allow such a student-faculty relationship to bloom, the faculty members must also belong to the same cultural background as the students.
+The ratio of minority faculty, however, is comparatively low nationwide, unlike the Anglo faculty population.
+Higher education institutions therefore need to perform better to recruit and retain faculty of color.

 Developing a Bicultural Identity